m0nkeypantz/afterglowcompanionsystem/README.md

 # Afterglow Companion System

-Afterglow is a portable memory, recall, emotional state, diary, pulse, and OpenClaw plugin suite for companion agents.
+Afterglow is a companion memory, recall, emotional state, diary, pulse, and OpenClaw plugin suite for companion agents.

 It is designed as a blank-state public package.
 It does not ship private memories, private companion personality, credentials, user names, phone bridges, or live deployment paths.